 5. Cost management

 Controlling the costs of a project is often a challenge, as well as a central responsibility of project managers.
 PMs need to know how to balance and run budgets, as well as plan financially for the long term.

-Request more information about Elmhurst College.
+Request more information about Elmhurst University.